L.PSY-101: Introductory Psychology

 An overview of how people learn, acquire and use knowledge.
 Course examines mental processes to include learning, memory, and cognition.
 Prerequisites: L.PSY-101.
 Recommended: L.PSY-211.
 3 credits.

 Contemporary theories of motivation and emotion, empirical approaches to the study of motivation and emotion emphasizing application to humans.
 Prerequisites: L.PSY-101.
 3 credits.

 L.PSY-341: Interpersonal Relationships

 Psychological study of relationships.
-Topics include: social attraction, intimacy, interpersonal communication.
+Topics include social attraction, intimacy, and interpersonal communication.
 Special attention will be given to the psychological characteristics of successful relationships.
-Several theoretical perspectives will be included to include: psychology, sociology, communication, and gender studies.
-Prerequisite: Junior standing or permission of instructor.
+Several theoretical perspectives will be studied, including psychology, sociology, communication, and gender studies.
+Prerequisite: junior standing or permission of instructor.
 3 credits.

 L.PSY-351: Advanced Research Methods

 Supervised research in selected topics in psychology.
 Students are trained as members of a research team in this course that builds on methods introduced in L.PSY-212.
 Ongoing research projects offer opportunities for the application of research design, statistical analysis, library research, report writing, and presentations at conferences.
 Admission by written permission of the instructor only.
 Prerequisite: L.PSY-212.
 1 credits.

 L.PSY-390: Psychology Peer Assistantship

 Students will serve as classroom assistants for psychology professors in introductory psychology or developmental psychology classes.
 Prerequisites: Instructor approval is required; junior standing is preferred.
 1 credit.

 Supervised field work in the area of applied psychology.
 Students should arrange for a field setting the semester before they register.
 Admission by written permission of instructor only.
 See internship coordinator for more information.
 1 to 3 credits.